alebarquin/Lowell-Quant-Club/personal_projects/overnight_patterns/market_open/README.md

 Below is a demonstration of the returns during market open for Ford stock.
+Some of the code above will require intraday market data for further testing.
+I can only provide the table used for Ford in the example below.
 </br>
 </br>
 In this example, the day is divided into 5 minutes subsections, who's average return over time is represented using the bar graph below.
 The cumulative returns of the first 4 subsections are also graphed below it.